Narenda

 For example, the WHO-approved adult dose of co-artemether

-is postulated not to contain pharmacologically significant amounts
+tea is postulated not to contain pharmacologically significant

-of artemesinin.[64]
-Artemisia tea is therefore not recommended as
+amounts of artemesinin.[64]
+Artemisia tea is therefore not

-a substitute for the ACTs; however, clinical studies have been
+recommended as a substitute for the ACTs; however, clinical

-material.
-Seedlings are grown in nurseries and then transplanted
+plant material.
+Seedlings are grown in nurseries and then

-into fields.
-It takes about 8 months for them to reach full size.
+transplanted into fields.
+It takes about 8 months for them to

-The plants are harvested, the leaves are dried and sent to
+reach full size.
+The plants are harvested, the leaves are dried

-facilities where the artemisinin is extracted using solvent,
+and sent to facilities where the artemisinin is extracted using

-proposed.[66]
-The market price for artemisinin has fluctuated
+been proposed.[66]
+The market price for artemisinin has

 The Chinese company Artepharm created a combination artimisinin